Lab Guide: Creating a Collection with the VS Code Extension

 1. Open the file Explorer by clicking the Explorer icon (the icon with two files) in the VS Code left sidebar.

-3. View the scaffolded files once the VS Code screen reloads.
-You will see the complete directory structure and all the files created by the Ansible extension for your new collection in the left sidebar.
+2. View the scaffolded files.
+In the file explorer sidebar, expand the mynamespace.mycollection folder.
+You will see the complete directory structure and all the files created by the Ansible extension for your new collection.

 Scaffolded collection files in the Explorer view